Latest News:

 We try and keep waiting times to a minimum, but sometimes appointments do overrun.

-If you’re coming to our SWISH Service for a full sexual health check-up, please allow two hours for your visit.
+If you’re coming to our SWISH Service for a full sexual health check-up, please allow one hour for your visit.

 Consultation and Treatment